History of cleavage: 2010s

 Male cleavage came back into style in the 2010s, especially among hipsters and Hispanic and Latino Americans.
 Fashion entrepreneur Harvey Paulvin said a men's V-neck should be between "two to four inches from the collar".
 Some men groom their chest hair to improve the male cleavage look (sometimes known as "manscaping").
 Many still considered the look inappropriate for most situations.

 In the 2010s and early 2020s, particularly during the COVID-19 lockdowns, cleavage-enhancing bras began to decline in popularity.
 Bralettes and soft bras gained market share at the expense of underwire and padded bras, sometimes also serving as outerwear.
 Some bralettes have plunging designs, light padding or bottom support.
 In November 2016, the UK version of fashion magazine Vogue said "Cleavage is over"; this statement was widely criticized.
 Soft bras and sideboobs became popular over prominent cleavages.
-Soft bras consisted 30% of online retailer Net-a-Porter's bra sales by 2016.
+Soft bras comprised 30% of online retailer Net-a-Porter's bra sales by 2016.
 "Leisurée", a line of soft brassières that was inspired by contemporary athleisure style, was launched in 2016 and grew 300% year-on-year over the next two years.
 In 2017, the sales of cleavage-boosting bras fell by 45% while at Marks & Spencer, sales of wire-free bras grew by 40%.

 Jess Cartner-Morley, fashion editor of The Guardian, reported in 2018 many women were dressing without bras, producing a less-dramatic cleavage, which she called "quiet cleavage".
 According to Sarah Shotton, creative director of Agent Provocateur, "Now it's about the athletic body, health and wellbeing" rather than the male gaze.
 According to lingerie designer Araks Yeramyan, "It was #MeToo that catapulted the bralette movement into what it is today".
 During the COVID-19 lockdowns, CNBC reported a drop of 12% in bra sales across 100 retailers while YouTubers made tutorials on re-purposing bras as face masks; this trend was sometimes called a "lockdown liberation".